-In the spirit of (for Jews, the tail end of the) gift-giving season, I am reprising one of my favorite posts, depicting, arguably, the most famous examples of gift-giving anxiety.
+In the spirit of the season, I am reprising one of my favorite posts, depicting, arguably, the most famous example of anxiety in the entire history of gift-giving.

 Ext.
 Holy Land – Night